Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-Use these ideas to track and nurture leads on your side with Google Sheets, then send that data to your CRM to assign leads to sales reps automatically.
+Use these ideas to track and nurture leads, then send leads data to the sales team through your CRM.

 “We use Google Sheets to assign leads by area code or round-robin,” says Advice Media’s Joe Sloan.
 “We connect our Zapier account to a spreadsheet that has each area code.
 When we assign a state to a rep, any area code in that state allows us to automatically assign the lead.”

-“This may sound confusing to set up, and it was.
-But now we automatically assign leads to the correct rep—all thanks to Google Sheets.”
+“This may sound confusing to set up,” Sloan says.
+“And it was.
+But now we can automatically assign leads to the correct rep—all thanks to Google Sheets.”

-“We use Google Sheets as an overlay on top of each of our inbound leads that come in from multiple sources—website forms, emails, chats, etc.—to consolidate all leads on a single list,” says Eric Quanstrom of CIENCE.
+“We use Google Sheets as an overlay on top of leads that come in from multiple sources—website forms, emails, chats, and so on—to consolidate leads on a single list,” says Eric Quanstrom of CIENCE.
 “That list is also updated with subsequent appointments booked with our sales team.”

-Between its built-in tools and its integrations with platforms like Databox, there are lots of ways to transform your spreadsheet’s raw data into valuable insights and accessible reports.
+Between its built-in tools and its integration with platforms like Databox, there are lots of ways to transform your spreadsheet’s raw data into valuable insights and accessible reports.